fresheneesz/bitcoinThroughputAnalysis/README.md

 D. Users who can't do A, B, or C (or feel its not worth it) would not be able to run a full node, and would instead use a less intensive node like an SPV node.

+E. Blocks would take longer to propagate through the network, which causes additional pressure for miners to merge or centralize.

+In order to analyze Bitcoin's maximum throughput, its necessary to choose some support-goals: basically what minimum system requirements do we want Bitcoin to support for various aspects of running the network.
+Once we choose goals, we can calculate the transaction throughput at which those goals are barely met for each major process necessary for users on the Bitcoin network to do.
+Here are some considerations:

+1. We want many people to support the network by passing around transactions and blocks.
+2. We want most people to be able to be able to fully verify their transactions so they have full self-sovereignty of their money.
+3. We want to be resilient in the face of chain splits.
+For example, if a majority wants to change bitcoin in a way that a minority thinks is dangerous or compromises the system, its important that minority can maintain the operation of their chain in the face of a majority split.
+4. We want to be resilient in the face of attempted eclipse attacks.
+5. We want many independent people/organizations to mine bitcoin.
+As part of this, we want mining to be as fair as possible (ie we want mining reward to scale as close to linearly with hashpower as possible), so that more people/organizations can independently mine profitably.

+We don't need the people with the worst equipment to mine (#5), and we might not even need them to support the network (#1) very much, but we do want them to be able to be able to fully verify their own transactions (#2), and we want them to be able to know what chain they're on (#3) and be able to withstand attempted eclipse attacks (#4).

+These considerations are all affected by transaction throughput and blocksize.

+\#1 is important, but we don't need everyone to do it - just a critical mass.
+As long as even a small percentage of the network is honest and passes around data, the network can be supported during normal operation.
+The smaller this percentage, however, the more load nodes that do pass around this data must take on.

+\#2 This one is most affected by blocksize changes.
+SPV nodes are very tempting as they come up almost instantly, don't require any major harddrive space or processor usage, and also give security guarantees somewhat close to full nodes.
+So the more painful it is to be a full node, the more people are going to use an SPV node instead.

+\#3 In the case of a hard fork, SPV nodes won't know what's going on.
+They'll blindly follow whatever chain their SPV server is following.
+If enough SPV nodes take payments in the new currency rather than the old currency, they're more likely to acquiesce to the new chain even if they'd rather keep the old rules.

+\#4 is relevant because the primary tradeoff for this is that increasing the number of outgoing connections each node makes reduces their suceptibility, but this also increases network load for each node, especially if many nodes are leeching data but not seeding.

+\#5 is important to bitcoin, but we don't need everyone to do it.
+Like relaying transactions (#1) we only need a critical mass to do this.
+Also mining has a different profile than the rest of the considerations, since miners are generally either large powerful server farms or large mining pools, and thus generally have access to much better machine resources.
+Miners are unlikely to drop out of bitcoin even if there were many orders of magnitude more transactions (as long as fees held up).
+However, there is the issue of block propagation time, which creates pressure for miners to centralize.
+If significantly higher ROI can be gained by joining a large pool or investing in a larger miner, then mining operations will inevitably merge and centralize over time, giving enormous power to the controllers of large mining operations.
+Propagation time has only been partially mitigated with advancements like [compact blocks](https://bitcoincore.org/en/2016/06/07/compact-blocks-faq/).

 # The State of Available Machine Resources

 I will choose system requirements for 90% of the users and for the top 10% of users, but first we need to understand what machine resources are available to people around the world.

 ## Bandwidth

 Taking a look at [the world's lowest ranking peak internet speeds](https://en.wikipedia.org/wiki/List_of_countries_by_Internet_connection_speeds), it gets down to 1.4 Mbps.
-And according to The International Telecommunication Union, the average bandwidth per user for the lowest ranking countries was around 5 Kbps or lower in 2016[5](https://www.theglobaleconomy.com/rankings/Internet_bandwidth/).
+And according to The International Telecommunication Union, the average bandwidth per user for the lowest ranking countries was around 5 Kbps or lower in 2016<sup>[[5](https://www.theglobaleconomy.com/rankings/Internet_bandwidth/)</sup>.
 While in the future, we definitely would like Bitcoin to be able to reach the poorest of people, currently that's unrealistic, so I'll choose 1 Mbps as the speed available to the 90th percentile Bitcoin user.

-The worlds internet speeds are increasing around 25%/year (23% in 2015[6](https://www.akamai.com/us/en/multimedia/documents/content/state-of-the-internet/q4-2015-state-of-the-internet-connectivity-report-us.pdf), 26% in 2016[7](https://www.akamai.com/us/en/multimedia/documents/state-of-the-internet/q4-2016-state-of-the-internet-connectivity-report.pdf), 30% in 2017[8](https://www.speedtest.net/insights/blog/global-speed-2017/)).
+The worlds internet speeds are increasing around 25%/year (23% in 2015[6](https://www.akamai.com/us/en/multimedia/documents/content/state-of-the-internet/q4-2015-state-of-the-internet-connectivity-report-us.pdf), 26% in 2016<sup>[7](https://www.akamai.com/us/en/multimedia/documents/state-of-the-internet/q4-2016-state-of-the-internet-connectivity-report.pdf)</sup>, 30% in 2017<sup>[8](https://www.speedtest.net/insights/blog/global-speed-2017/))</sup>.

 ## Latency

 Latency is another factor that's relevant for time-sensitive data transmission, like propagating newly mined blocks.

-It takes light about 65ms to go halfway around the earth, and in fiber optic cable it takes about 100ms[9](https://hpbn.co/primer-on-latency-and-bandwidth/).
+It takes light about 65ms to go halfway around the earth, and in fiber optic cable it takes about 100ms<sup>[9](https://hpbn.co/primer-on-latency-and-bandwidth/)<sup>.
 So one could expect any hop (to another bitcoin node) to have an average of at about 50ms of latency per hop.
-In reality this is 1.5 to 6 times as long.
-In addition, last-mile latency is a significant factor adding around 15ms for fiber connections, 25ms for cable connections, and 45ms for DSL<sup>[10](https://potsandpansbyccg.com/tag/last-mile-latency/)[11](https://www.igvita.com/2012/07/19/latency-the-new-web-performance-bottleneck/)</sup>.
+In reality the latency is 1.5 to 6 times as long because of other delays.
+For example, last-mile latency is a significant factor adding around 15ms for fiber connections, 25ms for cable connections, and 45ms for DSL<sup>[[10](https://potsandpansbyccg.com/tag/last-mile-latency/)[[11](https://www.igvita.com/2012/07/19/latency-the-new-web-performance-bottleneck/)</sup>.
 It gets even worse for mobile phones, but we'll ignore that for our analysis.

 All in all, we can expect perhaps around 90ms of latency per hop in the bitcoin network for nodes using fiber, 130ms for nodes using cable, and 250ms for nodes using something else (like DSL).

 While we should see last-mile latency improve as more machines move to fiber (and from DSL to cable), it's unlikely we'll see much improvement in latency beyond that, since fiber is about as fast as it gets for light directed through a wire.
 If we treat 15ms as a near-minimum last-mile latency and assume that most of the reduction in latency in the US between 2010 and 2012 happened at the last mile, then that was actually about a 20% reduction in last-mile headroom latency.
-This translates to an 11%/year improvement.
+This translates to an 11%/year improvement towards our assumed minimum.
 Outside of the US, there was no improvement in latency at all in those years.
 So for the purposes of this analysis, I'll use a 4%/year rate of improvement (asymptotically decreasing towards the speed-of-light minimum).

 ## Hard drive space